Guessist/Robust-Lateral-Localization/readme.md

-# Robust-leteral-localizaion -
+# Robust-lateral-localizaion -

-This code is for vehicle leteral localization.
+This code is for vehicle lateral localization.

 ## Development Environment
 IDE: Visual studio